programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 After activating your environment, you can install any package you find in the [anaconda package repository](https://anaconda.org/) by executing the `conda` command listed there.

-For instance, if you wanted to allow Jupyter to automatically check the formatting of the python code that you type into notebook cells, you'd need to install an extra package (`autopep8`).
+For instance, python has a powerful tool for autoformatting code (which also works with Jupyter notebooks, described below).
+It's a separate package called `autopep8` which you need to install indpendently.
 To do so, simply conda install it:

 ```bash
 (prog_hist_env) public:ph-submissions thomasj$ conda install autopep8